killercup/scribbles/_posts/2020-03-04-high-performance-rust.md

 One thing many Rust programs do is allocate memory.
 And they don't just do this themselves but actually use an (external) library for that: an allocator.
-Current Rust binaries us the default system allocator by default, previously they included their own with the standard library.
+Current Rust binaries use the default system allocator by default, previously they included their own with the standard library.
 (This change has lead to smaller binaries and better debug-abiliy which made some people quite happy).